Photo by mhx

 The Boss TU-3 is not true bypass, which is a bit of a double-edged sword.
 On one hand true bypass is desirable since you’re guaranteed your tone remains unaltered when the pedal is off.
 On the other hand, you can use the Boss TU-3 as a buffer at the beginning of your chain, which is basically a way to electronically strengthen your somewhat weak high-impedance guitar signal.
 This can fix some tone degradation (a.k.a. the dreaded “tone-suck”) issues if you’re sending your signal over long cable lengths.

 Bottom Line: The Boss TU-2 is a classic “can’t go wrong” tuner pedal, and the TU-3 improved on that design.
 This is an extremely dependable guitar tuner, and is found on more pro pedalboards than any other pedal in history.
-It’s a little more expensive than the TC Electronic PolyTune 2, and about double the price of the Korg Pitchblack.
+It’s a little more expensive than the TC Electronic PolyTune 2 and the Korg Pitchblack.
 If you have an affinity for Boss pedals or just want to go with the tried-and-true guitar tuner option, pick up a TU-3.
 We own both the TU-2 and TU-3, and we prefer the TC Electronic PolyTune 2 slightly more since it’s just as tough, we like the display slightly more, and the ability to have +/- 0.1 Cent accuracy is very appealing.

 Thus far we’ve covered only guitar tuner pedals.
 There is a whole other category of guitar tuners known as “clip-on,” which are small devices you clip onto the headstock of your guitar or bass, and work based on your instrument’s vibrations.
 The most recommended brand of clip-on tuner is Snark, and the Snark SN-8 model in particular is one of the best.